 Take action!
 In addition to donating to a worthy goat rescue, you can spread awareness about responsible farming.
 Small-scale farms, large-scale farms, and homesteads come in all varieties.
 There are good ones and not-good ones.
 Support ethical farmers with your purchases.

 Some Great Goat Rescues to Consider

-Puget Sound Goat Rescue is a 100% volunteer run, 501 (c)(3) registered charity.
-Each year, they rescue goats from a variety of situations where they are unwanted, mistreated, neglected or abused.
-The goats are cared for at the rescue until they are ready to be adopted to permanent, loving homes.
-Since its inception in 2001 they have rescued over 1,900 goats, averaging 200 per year in the last few years.
+Puget Sound Goat Rescue is a 100% volunteer-run, 501 (c)(3) registered charity.
+Each year, they rescue goats from a variety of situations where they are unwanted, mistreated, neglected, or abused.
+The goats are cared for at the rescue until they are ready to be adopted into permanent, loving homes.
+Since its inception in 2001, they have rescued over 1,900 goats, averaging 200 per year in the last few years.

 Farm Sanctuary operates the country’s largest farm animal rescue and adoption network.
 Every year, they assist with urgent placement needs.
 Since 1986, nearly 3,000 needy farm animals have been given a new beginning — thanks to people who join their Farm Animal Adoption Network.